hkuno/ompi_man_rst/rst/oshmem/shmem/man/man3/shmem_barrier_all.3.rst

 .. _shmem_barrier_all:

 shmem_barrier_all
 =================

 .. include_body

-shmem_barrier_all - Suspends the execution of the calling PE until all other PEs issue a call to this particular shmem_barrier_all() statement.
+:ref:`shmem_barrier_all` - Suspends the execution of the calling PE until all other PEs issue a call to this particular shmem_barrier_all() statement.

 SYNOPSIS
 --------